 Together with the Funding Plan a Implementation Plan will determine the overall approach to the implementation of the 'preferred option'.
 Implementation will not just focus on the physical implementation but will consider delivery methodology, consents, key stakeholder consultation, capability / capacity of the New Zealand market and procurement arrangements (Capital Works and Operation).

 Appendix B The Wellington Rail Network 'Today'

-B.1 The Rail Network (October 2008)
+B.1 Schematic Representation of The Wellington Rail Network (October 2008)